rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/README.md

 7. Job's not finished!
 (30min)

 > [!NOTE]
-> The remaining time would be for questions or discussions we did not get the chance to cover earlier.
+> The remaining time will be for questions or discussions we did not get the chance to cover earlier.

 ## ❗ Code of Conduct